mokdevel/DarcMods/DarcMissions/README.md

 ## Known issues
 - Vehicles spawned for missions (convoy, ...) will despawn once mission is cleared.
 (TBD: Plans to change this behavior).
 - No ammo spawns in loot.
 (TBD: weapon compatible ammo functionality)
-- Map icon being white is hard to see on a light map (for example Chernarus)

 # Basics
 Once the mod starts to run it will wait for ```missionStartDelay``` before the missions start to spawn.
 The missions have their own life cycle with a defined cycle time.
 Once a mission is completed and no players are near by, the missions will despawn.
 The missions are active a minimum of ```missionActiveTime```.
 The time is reset if there is a player within ```missionActiveDistance```.